 - Dyson College of Arts and Sciences

 - Seidenberg School of Computer Science and Information Systems

 A valuable experience, while choosing a major or evaluating whether a major is right for you, is to get involved in clubs or organizations on campus that are connected to specific majors, disciplines or fields.
-Visit the Student Development Office on your campus to find out more or visit the Office's websites at (NYC) or (PLV).
+Visit the Student Development Office on your campus to find out more or visit the Office's websites at (New York City) or (Pleasantville).
 You will learn more about careers related to the major and meet other students who share your interests.
 You can also look for volunteer opportunities that can connect you to the field.
 The Center for Community Action and Research is a great resource for locating volunteer opportunities.
 Visit the CCAR website for more information.
 In addition, Career Services can help you find internships in your field and connect you with professionals, including alumni, working in various industries.
 Visit the Career Services website to learn more.

 Pace Career Services

 Pace’s Career Services department allows you to view potential jobs in your major, take assessments to learn more about yourself, and explore career options, some of which you didn't know existed.
 You can also find the current and projected trends of jobs by using the Occupational Outlook Handbook where you can search by median pay, needed degree, and likely growth rate.
 You can also learn about what duties you would perform as well as educational requirements for specific careers.